The cost model problem

 Operations and portfolio oversight

-Illustrative share: 5% to 10% of total AI TCO.
+Typical range this layer can reach: 5% to 10% of total AI TCO, depending on deployment.
 This layer determines whether AI remains governable as a service and a portfolio.

 Includes